aws/aws-sdk-java/README.md

 * [Issues][sdk-issues]
 * [SDK Blog][blog]
 * [Getting Help](#getting-help)

-Note: A version 2.x of the SDK is available, see the [AWS SDK for Java 2.x](#aws-sdk-for-java-2x) section for more information.

 ## Release Notes ##
 Beginning with 1.11.82 changes to the SDK are tracked in the [CHANGELOG.md][changes-file] file.